RadoslavSleboda/Dynamic-Programing/README.md

 Try click on big maze button.
 To small maze if you want to check correctness of answer easily.
-For custom maze first write maze in right textpane use only numbers each row must be equaly long.
+For custom maze first write your maze in right textpane use only numbers each row must be equaly long.